stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 body was something wholly new and abnormal.
 Again and again I looked nervously down at myself, vaguely disturbed by the human form I possessed.

-  Onward through the blackness of the abyss I leaped, plunged, and staggered&mdash;often falling and bruising myself, and once nearly shattering my torch.
+  Onward through the blackness of the abyss I leaped, plunged, and staggered--often falling and bruising myself, and once nearly shattering my torch.
 Every stone and corner of that daemoniac gulf was known to me, and at many points I stopped to cast beams of light through choked and crumbling yet familiar archways.
 Some rooms had totally collapsed; others were bare or debris-filled.
-In a few I saw masses of metal&mdash;some fairly intact, some broken, and some crushed or battered&mdash;which I recognised as the colossal pedestals or tables of my dreams.
+In a few I saw masses of metal--some fairly intact, some broken, and some crushed or battered--which I recognised as the colossal pedestals or tables of my dreams.
 What they could in truth have been, I dared not guess.

-  I found the downward incline and began its descent&mdash;though after a time halted by a gaping, ragged chasm whose narrowest point could not be much less than four feet across.
+  I found the downward incline and began its descent--though after a time halted by a gaping, ragged chasm whose narrowest point could not be much less than four feet across.
 Here the stonework had fallen through, revealing incalculable inky depths beneath.
 I knew there were two more cellar levels in this titan edifice, and trembled with fresh panic as I recalled the metal-clamped trap-door on the lowest one.
-There could be no guards now&mdash;for what had lurked beneath had long since done its hideous work and sunk into its long decline.
+There could be no guards now--for what had lurked beneath had long since done its hideous work and sunk into its long decline.
 By the time of the post-human beetle race it would be quite dead.
 And yet, as I thought of the native legends, I trembled anew.

-  It cost me a terrible effort to vault that yawning chasm, since the littered floor prevented a running start&mdash;but madness drove me on.
-I chose a place close to the left-hand wall&mdash;where the rift was least wide and the landing-spot reasonably clear of dangerous debris&mdash;and after one frantic moment reached the other side in safety.
+  It cost me a terrible effort to vault that yawning chasm, since the littered floor prevented a running start--but madness drove me on.
+I chose a place close to the left-hand wall--where the rift was least wide and the landing-spot reasonably clear of dangerous debris--and after one frantic moment reached the other side in safety.
 At last gaining the lower level, I stumbled on past the archway of the room of machines, within which were fantastic ruins of metal half-buried beneath fallen vaulting.
 Everything was where I knew it would be, and I climbed confidently over the heaps which barred the entrance of a vast transverse corridor.
 This, I realised, would take me under the city to the central archives.

   Endless ages seemed to unroll as I stumbled, leaped, and crawled along that debris-cluttered corridor.
-Now and then I could make out carvings on the age-stained walls&mdash;some familiar, others seemingly added since the period of my dreams.
+Now and then I could make out carvings on the age-stained walls--some familiar, others seemingly added since the period of my dreams.
 Since this was a subterrene house-connecting highway, there were no archways save when the route led through the lower levels of various buildings.
 At some of these intersections I turned aside long enough to look down well-remembered corridors and into well-remembered rooms.
-Twice only did I find any radical changes from what I had dreamed of&mdash;and in one of these cases I could trace the sealed-up outlines of the archway I remembered.
+Twice only did I find any radical changes from what I had dreamed of--and in one of these cases I could trace the sealed-up outlines of the archway I remembered.

   I shook violently, and felt a curious surge of retarding weakness, as I steered